influxdata/docs-v2/content/influxdb/cloud/organizations/users.md

 - [Remove a user from your organization](#remove-a-user-from-your-organization)

 {{% note %}}
-**Tip:** If you have multiple users, we recommend creating a system account for administrative purposes.
+If you have multiple users, we recommend creating a system account for administrative purposes.
 For example, if you have applications writing to InfluxDB, ensure the applications use the system account credentials.
 {{% /note %}}

 ## Members page